Stolen Vehicle Tracing - Telematics / Geolocation / Connected Services - Privacy Statement

 Responsible party to collect consent from a user.

-The VBV is the responsible party to collect consent from a car owner, this is done at the time the questionnaire is filled in after the theft report is filled.
+For Dutch vehicles, the VBV is the responsible party to collect consent from a car owner, this is done at the time the questionnaire is filled in after the theft report is filled.

 Purpose of the policy